poeticninja/hapi-cache-buster/README.md

 ### Options
 Instead of using the package.json version for the cache version, you can specify a number and pass it into the plugin options.

+### Other
+You can see this being used in the Hapi Ninja boilerplate example. [https://github.com/poeticninja/hapi-ninja](https://github.com/poeticninja/hapi-ninja)